kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/assignment-1-individual-sdl.md

 Word limit: 500 - 1000 words.

-Use the Gibbs' Reflective Cycle from Section 1.6 Reflective Practice, and write a reflection about your experience during Kibo's Orientation Week.
+Use Gibbs' Reflective Cycle from Section 1.6 Reflective Practice, and write a reflection about your experience during Kibo's Orientation Week.

 The activities during orientation week were:
 - Day 1: Icebreakers (2 Truths and a Lie; Hope and Fear)